vsoch/gridtest/README.md

 ## TODO

- - check flow for updating a test file
  - develop gridtest matrix input and documentation
  - Add ability to inspect an attribute for a result
  - gridtest test should (by default) look for a gridtest.yml file.